w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 **Anything as a service (XaaS)**

 - A collective term that refers to the delivery of anything as a service
-- It encompasses the products, tools and technologies that vendors deliver to users
+- It encompasses the products, tools, and technologies that vendors deliver to users

 # Cloud computing: deployment models